fryderykhuang/NullGC/README.md

 ## How to contribute

 Project like this one will not become generally useful without being battle tested in real world.
-If your project can protentially benefit from this library, feel free to submit an Issue and talk about your use case.
-Any type of contributions are welcomed.
+If your project can protentially benefit from this library, feel free to talk about your use case in the [Discussions](https://github.com/fryderykhuang/NullGC/discussions) area.
+Any form of contributions are welcomed.